pietraferreira/quartz/content/notes/introduction-to-riscv.md

 - Understand the basics of the Unprivileged and Privileged specifications.

 ### How the RISC-V ISA is Different
-The most notable difference between RISC-V and other [[isa|ISAs]] is that RISC-V is developed by a member organisation that is completely free to join and licenses its ISA with permissive open source licenses.
+The most notable difference between RISC-V and other [ISAs](isa.md) is that RISC-V is developed by a member organisation that is completely free to join and licenses its ISA with permissive open source licenses.
 This means that anyone can contribute to the specifications, and no one company or group of companies can drive the direction of the standards.

 RISC-V International is governed by its Board of Directors.
 The Board is composed of members elected to represent all classes of membership to ensure we offer a strategic voice at all levels.
 In addition, the Technical Steering Committee (TSC) provides leadership to our technical initiatives in setting long term strategy, forming tactical committees and work groups, and approving technical deliverables for ratification or release.